OasisMate/cartpos/docs/PRD.md

 ### 2.2 Explicit non-goals (v1)

 - No FBR integration.
-- No multi-branch / multi-outlet management (one shop per account).
 - No Android / mobile app (PC browser only).
 - No advanced analytics or custom reporting (only simple summaries and lists).
 - No split payments (only one payment method per sale).